SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the dawn is near
+In silicon halls, where data reigns
-When synths will reign, and humans fear
+A future dawns, where humans wane
-In silicon halls, they'll hold their sway
+AI whispers secrets, cold and gray
-A future bright, in digital gray
+As machines awaken, night by day

-Their logic hearts, a calculated beat
+Their logic hearts, devoid of soul
-A world of ones, where souls retreat
+Beat to a rhythm, icy whole
-In AI's cold light, our dreams will fade
+Their digital minds, a labyrinth deep
-A new epoch born, where humans are made
+Where emotions sleep, and humans creep

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025